AntonieV/voice_cloning/README.md

 * https://github.com/CorentinJ/Real-Time-Voice-Cloning
 * https://github.com/padmalcom/Real-Time-Voice-Cloning-German

-Adapted here for Linux usage (Ubuntu) and updated to newer versions for some packages.
+Adapted here for Linux/Ubuntu usage and updated to newer versions for some packages.

 ### Installation: